Constellation-Labs/metagraph-examples/examples/DataApi-NFT/README.md

 Updates involving NFTs and collections undergo validation before being applied to the state.

 ## How the NFT System Works

 The NFT management system operates as follows:

-- Users can create collections associated with their signing address.
+- Users can create collections to organize NFTs.
+Collections are owned by the user that creates them.

-- Users can mint NFTs and assign them to a specific collection.
+- Users can mint NFTs into a specific collection that they own.

 - Collection owners can transfer ownership of their collections to other wallets.